 Listed below is a step-by-step guide on how to perform a basic ductility test:

-7. Post-Test Measurements: After the test is complete, measure what length the sample reached before fracturing.
+- Post-Test Measurements: After the test, measure the final gauge length of the fractured specimen to determine how much it has elongated.
 Record this measurement for later use in calculating the percentage elongation of the sample.

-8. Calculation of Percentage Elongation: Divide the post-test measurement by the pre-test length to calculate the percentage elongation.
-This value indicates the degree of ductility of the material.
+- Calculation of Percentage Elongation: This value indicates the degree of ductility of the material.

 What Are the Ductility Test Procedures?